 A student may not make an audio or video recording of a Polk State College instructor, official, or speaker at a College event or activity (i.e., at an on- or off-campus event) unless prior consent of the instructor or speaker is obtained.
+Additionally, a student is not permitted to video or audio record the activities of another student without his or her express permission.
+A student may record video or audio of class lectures for his or her own personal educational use, in connection with a complaint to the public institution of higher education where the recording was made, or as evidence in, or in preparation for, a criminal or civil proceeding.
+A recorded lecture may not be published without the consent of the lecturer.

-Note: For a recording made as a necessary accommodation related to the Americans with Disabilities Act, prior notification of the instructor or speaker is also required.
+[Note: For a recording made as a necessary accommodation related to the Americans with Disabilities Act, prior notification of the instructor or speaker is also required.]

-V. Violation of College Policies and Procedures
+VI.
+Violation of College Policies and Procedures